 However, for the most part, the filters used in conjunction with dynamic processing are those mentioned above (peak/bell, low shelf and high shelf).

 What is a bell curve filter in audio?
-A bell curve filter is a filter capable of producing resonance (boost in EQ) or anti-resonance (cut in EQ) around a specified centre frequency.
+A bell curve filter can produce resonance (boost in EQ) or anti-resonance (cut in EQ) around a specified centre frequency.
 These filters are defined by a central frequency, Q factor (width of the boost/cut) and relative gain.

 What is a low-shelf filter in audio?
 A low-shelf filter is a filter that either boosts (increases amplitude) or cuts (decreases amplitude) frequencies below a certain cutoff frequency.
 These filters generally have a well-defined transition band and a levelling-off of amplitude in the lower end.